sudnya/video-classifier/minerva-technical-documentation.md

 ![Layer One Features](/documentation/tech-report/images/layer1-features-64x64-network.jpg "Layer One Feature Responses")

-These compare favorably to Gabor Function responses.
-For example in the following figure:
+These compare favorably to Gabor Filter function responses in the top-left of the following figure, which have been found in the first layers of the visual cortex in mammalians, and perform well at visual classification tasks:

 ![Layer One Features](/documentation/tech-report/images/SoftFeatures.png "Gabor Function Responses and Spatial Domain Representation")